open/close all folders

 - Cupid is a recurring character on The Fairly Oddparents, and he shoots arrows that make people fall in love with the first thing they see.
 This has become a plot point for episodes such as "Love Struck!", when it's necessary to make people fall in love with each other again when Timmy separates the two genders of the world by a wall, and "Stupid Cupid!", when Timmy gets Cosmo to fill in for Cupid so Trixie Tang will fall in love with him.
 Cosmo ends up making him fall in love with himself, Wanda fall in love with Juandissimo, Mrs. Turner fall in love with Mr. Crocker, and Mr. Turner fall in love with a rosebush.

-- In the Ducktales Valentines' special, Scrooge McDuck finds Cupid's arrows in a sunken Greek temple.
-Scrooge is only interested in them because they're solid gold, but it turns out they really work: they accidentally make Launchpad falls in love with a shark, and Scrooge and Aphrodite (who had come looking for the arrows) fall in love with each other.
-It also turns out that True Love can break the influence of the arrows: Launchpad snaps out of his obsession with the shark when Huey, Dewey, and Louie point out he'll have to give up flying to be with it, and Scrooge is willing to give up being with Aphrodite if it means not seeing his family (the one thing he loves more than money) ever again.
+- In the DuckTales (1987) Valentines' special, "A DuckTales Valentine", Scrooge McDuck finds Cupid's arrows in a sunken Greek temple.
+Scrooge is only interested in them because they're solid gold, but it turns out they really work: they accidentally make Launchpad fall in love with a shark, and Scrooge and Aphroducky (who had come looking for the arrows) fall in love with each other.
+It also turns out that True Love can break the influence of the arrows: Launchpad snaps out of his obsession with the shark when Huey, Dewey, and Louie point out he'll have to give up flying to be with it, and Scrooge is willing to give up being with Aphroducky if it means not seeing his family (the one thing he loves more than money) ever again.